magnetenstad/react-express-node-mysql/README.md

 ```
 1. Start the server `npm run server`
 2. Open **another terminal** and start the client `npm run client`
-3. Open `localhost:3000` and make sure that the insert and clear buttons are working and the numbers are being updated.
+3. Open `localhost:3000` in a browser.
+If insert and clear buttons are displayed, and numbers are updating when buttons are pressed, you have successfully created a webapp with the React - Express - Node - SQLite stack!